 - Designed to address identity theft risks from a global perspective,

 - Active membership and continuing education requirements as identity theft threats and solutions continually evolve,

 - Flexibility of training and examination such as length, availability, and format,

 - Online networking and knowledge sharing to support the efforts of global members with the largest professional identity theft discussion group in the world, and

 - Leading identity theft blog and newsletter for consumers and employees.

 Who Should Become a CIPA

-Professionals who help consumers and businesses manage identity theft risks with their services and products should consider the CIPA training course and designation.
+Professionals who help consumers and businesses manage identity theft risks with their services and products should consider the CIPA training course and designation to be recognized as certified identity theft advisors.
 Specifically, individuals who might benefit from the CIPA designation include employees of financial services, insurance, health care, social media and identity protection companies as well as organizations such as various government agencies and credit bureaus.

 Students entering the workforce and professionals who provide services with inherent identity theft risks can also benefit by becoming a CIPA to gain competitive edge within their respective professional fields.
 Such professionals include tax preparers, office organizers, accountants, attorneys, notaries, credit and debt counselors, fraud investigators, law enforcement members, and anyone who can help prevent, detect, investigate and resolve identity theft cases.